puzzle/ops-techlab-rancher/labs/14_install.md

 ## Lab 1.4: Install Rancher with Helm

-We now have a running kubernetes cluster and can deploy the Rancher Control Plane onto this cluster.
+We now have a running Kubernetes cluster and can deploy the Rancher Control Plane onto this cluster.

 ### Add the Helm Chart Repositories